Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 If you later toggle any of these settings off while the Sound Level Meter is open, its display will change to show 'No Spect', 'No Y-log', 'SPL Off', or 'Uncal' until you restore the required mode.

-In general, you should avoid the sound card's microphone input line, since internal Mic preamps are typically noisy and have poor frequency response.
-Instead, use a separate microphone preamp to drive the card's Line In connections.
+In general, you should avoid any built-in sound card's microphone input line (and that of many USB cards as well), since internal Mic preamps are typically noisy and have poor frequency response.
+You may want to test yours by using a loopback cable and running a frequency response test.
+Otherwise, use a separate microphone preamp to drive the card's Line In connections.

 Note that although the Voltmeter dB option can also read SPL, it does not include frequency response information from the calibration file, nor from weighting curves.
 It also uses only a simple single time constant scheme that is not automatically adjusted for true time in msec like the Response calculation of the Sound Level Meter.
 You may nevertheless find the Voltmeter useful as a second SPL channel in certain cases where you can compensate for these differences.